Application of Station Class Arresters on Underbuilt Distribution Lines

 A power frequency overvoltage can result from direct contact between a transmission and distribution line or through contact between distribution lines with different operating voltages.
 Such events could occur, for example, on underbuilt structures should ice buildup weigh down one of the lines.
 Similarly, high winds can damage structures or falling trees can cause lines to touch.

 Unlike for lightning and switching, the resulting power frequency overvoltage is of comparatively long duration, (i.e. tens of milliseconds).
 This presents problems for protection systems not typically intended to handle such an extended overvoltage.
-As discussed, the result can be failure of the protection devices and risk of damage to distribution and customer equipment.
+The result can be failure of the protection devices and risk of damage to distribution and customer equipment.

 Example of line contact leading to power frequency overvoltage.